Tasty logoTasty

 !:is(Panel):not([data-element="Panel"])Negation (use !:is)

-Combine with other states using boolean logic:
+Combine with other states using boolean logic (&, |, !, ^):

-':has(> Icon) & hovered' // structural + data attribute
+':has(> Icon) & hovered' // AND: structural + data attribute

-'@parent(hovered) & :has(> Icon)' // parent check + structural
+'@parent(hovered) & :has(> Icon)' // AND: parent check + structural

 ':has(> Icon) | :has(> Button)' // OR: either sub-element present